manthanjain6106/teamflow/README.md

 ### **Sign Up / Sign In**
 - Visit `/auth/signin` to access the login page
-- Choose from email/password, Google OAuth, or demo account
+- Choose from email/password or OAuth (Google/GitHub)
 - New users can register at `/auth/signup`

 ### **Main Application**